 - Understand the need to maintain the treacherous balance between efficiency and aesthetics.

 - Continually invest in yourself as an artist—equipment, training, time, tools, space.

 - Recognize when it makes sense to hire another person to get something done.
-(My example
+(My example is photography.)

 - Be disciplined in the studio (seasoned with fun as appropriate).

 - Acknowledge that you must sell your work to live.

 - Explore different ways of marketing to find the mix that will work for you—wholesale, art fairs, Internet sales, galleries, studio events, workshops, teaching.
 Recognize that this will change over time as the world changes.

 - Acknowledge the importance and the cost of marketing—you either embrace this role or you pay someone else to do it for you.
 Same as cleaning.

 Managing Your Money